 IoT (Internet of Things) Security

 Finally, there’s IoT security, possibly the most vulnerable element of cybersecurity.
-Internet-connected cameras, home appliances, voice assistants and more — by design they are not only connected to our private networks but also connected to the Internet.
-What often makes these devices so vulnerable is that most users don’t change the default passwords and this makes them an easy targets for hackers.
+Internet-connected cameras, home appliances, and voice assistants are not only connected to your network but the Internet too.
+What makes these devices so vulnerable to attack is most users don’t change the default passwords and, worse, many devices lack security protections in at all.

-In today’s business landscape, the threats to our assets and data are skyrocketing.
-Almost everything that touches your business could be a potential cybersecurity headache, but there are several prominent threats you should know about.
+Threats to our assets and data are skyrocketing.
+Almost everything that touches your business could be a potential cybersecurity headache, but there are several common threats you should know about and know how to protect yourself against.

 DDoS (Distributed Denial of Service) Attack

-A DOS attack occurs when an attacker actively prevents your users or customers from accessing one or more of your resources.
+A DDoS attack occurs when an attacker actively prevents your users or customers from accessing one or more of your resources.
 Usually, this attack is achieved by sending an overwhelming amount of data for your resource to process, bringing the service down.
+For example flooding your website with so much traffics the site crashes.

-Phishing is perhaps the easiest way for an attacker to obtain sensitive information like usernames, passwords or juicy financial details.
+Phishing is perhaps the easiest way for an attacker to obtain sensitive information like usernames, passwords or other sensitive information from people.
 In a typical phishing attack, an email is sent to trick the target into thinking it is coming from a legitimate business or person.
-The emails usually contain a link that, if clicked on, take the user to a fraudulent website made to look like a valid login or support page to capture their confidential information.
+The emails usually contain a link that, if clicked on, take the user to a fraudulent website made to look like a valid login or support page to capture their information.

 For more detailed information on how a hacker hacks, read CYBERSECURITY THREATS PART 1: HOW A HACKER HACKS

-Phishing is a form of social engineering, in which tactics are used to trick people into divulging sensitive information.
+Phishing is an example of social engineering—tactics used to trick people into doing something they probably shouldn’t.
 While phishing relies on technology, social engineering does not require any technical know-how.
 With the right data, an attacker can call someone at your company, say the right things to establish trust, and get them to reveal data that should be kept confidential.

 Physical security breach